Environmental Education Funding Opportunity

 The Chesapeake Bay Trust recognizes that the recovery of our local streams, rivers, and the Bay – the future health of our environment, economy, and communities – depends on an environmentally literate and engaged citizenry.

-What this funds: The Trust seeks to increase understanding and stewardship of the environment through providing grants that build and/or expand pre-K through 12 environmental literacy programs using the Meaningful Watershed Educational Experiences (MWEEs) model.
-The MWEE model is simply a type of project-based learning that consists of an investigation into a local environmental issue through a combination of learning in the classroom and outdoors which culminates in students addressing their issue through an action project in their school or community.
-MWEEs incorporate a number of best education practices in an effort to increase student achievement, 21st century skills, student engagement, and environmental stewardship.
+What this funds: The Trust seeks to increase understanding and stewardship of the environment by providing grants to establish or expand sustainable environmental literacy programs that engage PreK-12th grade students using the Meaningful Watershed Educational Experiences (MWEEs) model.
+The MWEE model is a type of project-based learning that consists of an investigation into a local environmental issue through a combination of learning in the classroom and outdoors which culminates in students planning and implementing action projects that address the issue in their school or community.
+The MWEE model incorporates a number of best education practices in an effort to increase student achievement, 21st century skills, student engagement, and environmental stewardship.

-More information, guidance, and tools for designing and using MWEEs can be found in An Educator’s Guide to the Meaningful Watershed Education Experience developed by the Chesapeake Bay Program, NOAA, Chesapeake Bay Foundation, and the Chesapeake Bay Trust.
-Applicants will be required to complete and submit a Environmental Literacy Model (ELM) Planning Document as a tool in designing a MWEE program.
+More information, guidance, and tools for using the MWEE model can be found on Bay Backpack including An Educator’s Guide to the Meaningful Watershed Education Experience and the MWEE Toolbox developed by the Chesapeake Bay Program, NOAA, Chesapeake Bay Foundation, and the Chesapeake Bay Trust.
+For an even deeper dive and greater understanding of the MWEE model check out the MWEE Online Course.
+All three of these resources should also be used for professional development trainings.

-Who can apply: Local education agencies (LEAs), nonprofit organizations, government agencies, public and independent higher education institutions, community associations, faith-based organizations and more.
+Who can apply: Maryland school districts, nonprofit organizations, public agencies, higher education institutions, community associations, faith-based organizations and more.
 See RFP for full list.

-How much can be awarded: The Trust has made available $400,000 for this grant program in Fiscal Year 2019.
+Project Types and Funding Availability: The Trust has made available $350,000 for this grant program in Fiscal Year 2020.
 Individual applications may be submitted for amounts detailed below.
 Applicants are strongly encouraged to contact Trust staff to discuss proposals prior to the deadline and determine which funding level is most appropriate for your project idea.

-- Multiple year requests: Applicants may request from $5,001 to $40,000 per year for three years (maximum is $120,000 total award over years 2019-2022).
+- Track 1 Multi-Year Projects: Applicants may request from $5,001 to $40,000 per year for three years (maximum is $120,000 total award over years 2020-2023) for projects that focus on the development and implementation of a systemic MWEE program that will be embedded into the curriculum of a targeted grade or course at all schools across a school district.
 The Trust anticipates making 1-3 multi-year awards.
 Applicants can submit two year or three year requests but all applicants for multi-year requests must talk with Trust staff prior to formulating proposals.

 - For request $5,000 and under, please consider applying for a Trust Environmental Education Mini Grant.